Purpose & Aims

 Parental Engagement Events

 Our highly acclaimed Parental Workshops.
 We work hard as a school to support parents and carers as much as we can.
 Each academic year we host numerous Parent / Carer workshops, ranging from Supporting Your Child with Revision, Subject specific support to Online Safety.
 All of which are aimed at helping you and your families to understand and support your child in their academic journey.
 The workshops are interactive and delivered by our wonderful and dedicated staff.
-Please see the school Calander for this years scheduled events.
+PowerPoint slides (converted to PDF) can be found below.